Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 If any character has a passive Wisdom (Perception) score of 16 or higher, the party isn't surprised.
 In that case, read:

 ______
-Creatures with pale flesh scuttle across the ceiling like spiders, their red eyes glowing in the dark.
-As they draw near, their cracked and bloodstained lips open wide, revealing sharp fangs.
+"Creatures with pale flesh scuttle across the ceiling like spiders, their red eyes glowing in the dark.
+As they draw near, their cracked and bloodstained lips open wide, revealing sharp fangs."
 ______

 These minions of Strahd - former adventurers all creep along ceilings and drop down on unsuspecting prey.
 The vampire spawn fight until destroyed.